-Commonwealth Sexual harassment Discrimination Bullying Victimisation Sex Discrimination Act 1984 (Cth) Fair Work Act 2009 (Cth) Racial Discrimination Act 1975 (Cth) Disability Discrimination Act 1992 (Cth) Age Discrimination Act 2004 (Cth) Sex Discrimination Act 1984 (Cth) Fair Work Act 2009 (Cth) Racial Discrimination Act 1975 (Cth) Disability Discrimination Act 1992 (Cth) Age Discrimination Act 2004 (Cth) Sex Discrimination Act 1984(Cth) Australian Human Rights Commission Act 1986 (Cth) This applies to volunteers unless the organisation has no employees.
+Commonwealth Sexual harassment Discrimination Bullying Victimisation Sex Discrimination Act 1984 (Cth) Fair Work Act 2009 (Cth) Racial Discrimination Act 1975 (Cth) Disability Discrimination Act 1992 (Cth) Age Discrimination Act 2004 (Cth) Sex Discrimination Act 1984 (Cth) Fair Work Act 2009 ( Cth ) Racial Discrimination Act 1975 (Cth) Disability Discrimination Act 1992 (Cth) Age Discrimination Act 2004 (Cth) Sex Discrimination Act 1984(Cth) Australian Human Rights Commission Act 1986 (Cth) This applies to volunteers unless the organisation has no employees.
 See 'sexual harassment' below These may apply to volunteers in certain circumstances - see 'discrimination' below This applies to volunteers unless the organisation has no employees or is not a constitutionally covered organisation - see 'bullying' below These may apply to volunteers in certain circumstances - see 'victimisation' below

-Australian Capital Territory Sexual harassment Discrimination Bullying Victimisation Discrimination Act 1991 (ACT) Discrimination Act 1991 (ACT) Work Health and Safety Act 2011 (ACT) Discrimination Act 1991 (ACT) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: • meets the definition of a 'person conducting a business or undertaking', and • doesn't meet the definition of a 'volunteer association' See 'bullying' below ✓ This applies to volunteers
+Australian Capital Territory Sexual harassment Discrimination Bullying Victimisation Discrimination Act 1991 (ACT) Discrimination Act 1991 (ACT) Work Health and Safety Act 2011 (ACT) Discrimination Act 1991 (ACT) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: meets the definition of a 'person conducting a business or undertaking', and doesn't meet the definition of a 'volunteer association' See 'bullying' below This applies to volunteers

-New South Wales Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1977 (NSW) Anti-Discrimination Act 1977 (NSW) Work Health and Safety Act 2011 (NSW) Anti-Discrimination Act 1977 (NSW) ✓ This applies to volunteers This may apply to volunteers in certain circumstances - see the discrimination section of this part of the guide This applies to volunteers if the organisation: • meets the definition of a 'person conducting a business or undertaking', and • doesn't meet the definition of a 'volunteer association' See the bullying section of this part of the guide These may apply to volunteers in certain circumstances - see the victimisation section of this part of the guide
+New South Wales Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1977 (NSW) Anti-Discrimination Act 1977 (NSW) Work Health and Safety Act 2011 (NSW) Anti-Discrimination Act 1977 (NSW) ✓ This applies to volunteers This may apply to volunteers in certain circumstances - see the discrimination section of this part of the guide This applies to volunteers if the organisation: meets the definition of a 'person conducting a business or undertaking', and doesn't meet the definition of a 'volunteer association' See the bullying section of this part of the guide These may apply to volunteers in certain circumstances - see the victimisation section of this part of the guide

-Northern Territory Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1992 (NT) Anti-Discrimination Act 1992 (NT) Work Health and Safety (National Uniform Legislation) Act 2011 (NT) Anti-Discrimination Act 1992 (NT) The law currently in force is unlikely to apply to volunteers.
-New laws coming into force on a date to be announced, but no later than 1 October 2024, will apply to volunteers.
-The law currently in force is unlikely to apply to volunteers.
-New laws coming into force on a date to be announced, but no later than 1 October 2024, will apply to volunteers.
-This applies to volunteers if the organisation: • meets the definition of a 'person conducting a business or undertaking', and • doesn't meet the definition of a 'volunteer association' See 'bullying' below The law currently in force is unlikely to apply to volunteers.
-New laws coming into force on a date to be announced, but no later than 1 October 2024, will apply to volunteers.
+Northern Territory Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1992 (NT) Anti-Discrimination Act 1992 (NT) Work Health and Safety (National Uniform Legislation) Act 2011 (NT) Anti-Discrimination Act 1992 (NT) New laws came into force on 3 July 2023 that apply to volunteers.
+New laws came into force on 3 July 2023 that apply to volunteers.
+This applies to volunteers if the organisation: meets the definition of a 'person conducting a business or undertaking', and doesn't meet the definition of a 'volunteer association' See 'bullying' below New laws came into force on 3 July 2023 that apply to volunteers.

-Queensland Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1991 (QLD) Anti-Discrimination Act 1991 (QLD) Work Health and Safety Act 2011 (QLD) Anti-Discrimination Act 1991 (QLD) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: • meets the definition of a 'person conducting a business or undertaking', and • doesn't meet the definition of a 'volunteer association' See 'bullying' below ✓ This applies to volunteers
+Queensland Sexual harassment Discrimination Bullying Victimisation Anti-Discrimination Act 1991 (QLD) Anti-Discrimination Act 1991 (QLD) Work Health and Safety Act 2011 (QLD) Anti-Discrimination Act 1991 (QLD) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: meets the definition of a 'person conducting a business or undertaking', and doesn't meet the definition of a 'volunteer association' See 'bullying' below This applies to volunteers

-South Australia Sexual harassment Discrimination Bullying Victimisation Equal Opportunity Act 1984 (SA) Equal Opportunity Act 1984 (SA) Work Health and Safety Act 2012 (SA) Equal Opportunity Act 1984 (SA) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: • meets the definition of a 'person conducting a business or undertaking', and • doesn't meet the definition of a 'volunteer association' See 'bullying' below ✓ This applies to volunteers
+South Australia Sexual harassment Discrimination Bullying Victimisation Equal Opportunity Act 1984 (SA) Equal Opportunity Act 1984 (SA) Work Health and Safety Act 2012 (SA) Equal Opportunity Act 1984 (SA) ✓ This applies to volunteers ✓ This applies to volunteers This applies to volunteers if the organisation: meets the definition of a 'person conducting a business or undertaking', and doesn't meet the definition of a 'volunteer association' See 'bullying' below This applies to volunteers